Now Reading

 Kerry Washington as Anita Hill, except for the strong emotional scenes, gives a good performance.
 Her reticent and stoic façade captures the complex emotions of a woman, pulled into the spotlight against her will.
 Bill Irwin as the debauched Senator Danforth does a fine job of inciting our rage.

 Thanks to a gripping script and performances, Confirmation (110 minutes) works as a vital examination of the double standards that come into play when issues of sexual harassment or gender-based workplace discrimination arise.
-It’s yet another good political dramadrama from HBO, alongside Recount and Game Change.
+It’s yet another good political drama from HBO, alongside Recount and Game Change.

 View Comment (1)